Today I’m sharing a vegan recipe for cauliflower bisque from the Crossroads cookbook by Tal Ronnen.

 This soup is dinner-party worthy and would surely impress any guests.
 I made the full recipe for the soup with the intention of freezing it, but that never came to pass.
 I happily ate it over a few days until the soup vanished.

-Because I knew I’d be eating the cauliflower soup on my own, I made a few changes to pare down the calories.
+Because I knew I’d be eating the cauliflower bisque on my own, I made a few changes to pare down the calories.
 I reduced the extra-virgin olive oil & Earth Balance to one Tablespoon each.
 The soup was still plenty rich and full-bodied without them.
 I also used bouillon and water instead of vegetable stock, because that’s what I had on hand.

 Thanks to the book’s publisher, Artisan Books, I’m able to share the recipe for this cauliflower soup with you today.
 I know you’ll enjoy it.